espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Forge-Day's Rest.md

 * * *

 Your unusual rest cycle allows you to recover faster.
-As long as you rest for 12 hours, you gain the effects of the [[Fast Recovery]] general feat and you can go 20 hours without resting before becoming [[Fatigued]].
+As long as you rest for 12 hours, you gain the effects of the [[Fast Recovery]] general feat and you can go 20 hours without resting before becoming [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Fatigued]].